rsergio07/rsergio07.github.io/README.md

 # Sergio Romero - Personal Website and GitHub Repositories Showcase

-This repository contains the source code for my personal GitHub Pages site.
-The website serves as both a professional portfolio and a dynamic showcase of my public repositories.
-It includes a brief introduction about myself, my contact information (GitHub and LinkedIn), and a display of my repositories.
+This repository contains the source code for my personal GitHub Pages site, serving as my professional portfolio.
+It dynamically fetches and displays information about my experience in cloud computing, automation, Kubernetes, Terraform, and more, offering visitors an easy way to explore my expertise and connect with me.
+It includes a brief introduction about myself, my contact information (GitHub, LinkedIn and Credly), and a display of my repositories.

 ## Features

 - **Personal Introduction**: A brief description of who I am and what I do, including my professional background as a Senior Site Reliability Engineer.
-- **Contact Information**: Links to my GitHub and LinkedIn profiles are readily available for visitors to connect with me.
+- **Contact Information**: Links to my GitHub, LinkedIn and Credly profiles are readily available for visitors to connect with me.
 - **Real-Time Repository Data**: The site uses the GitHub API to fetch and display up-to-date information about my public repositories.
 - **Responsive Design**: The website is fully responsive and adapts smoothly across desktop and mobile devices.
 - **Modern Layout**: The site uses Google Fonts and a card-based layout for a professional and clean appearance.